noah-art3mis/judex/docs/LEGAL.md

-# Legal Considerations for Lexicon STF Data Scraper
+# Legal Considerations for judex STF Data Scraper

 ## ⚖️ Legal Framework

-This document outlines the legal considerations for using the Lexicon STF data scraper, including analysis of the STF portal's robots.txt file and terms of service.
+This document outlines the legal considerations for using the judex STF data scraper, including analysis of the STF portal's robots.txt file and terms of service.

 ## 🤖 Robots.txt Analysis